Cain-Hughes/Homelab/README.md

 My virtualized environment includes:

-- A TrueNAS VM responsible for all storage pool management
+- A TrueNAS CE VM responsible for all storage pool management
-- A Docker VM dedicated to running my media server stack and other useful containers
+- An Ubuntu Server VM running Docker, dedicated to running my media server stack and other useful containers
 - An LXC container for AdGuard Home

 Details on each virtual machine and its role can be found on the